-The 2019 Ouray Ice Festival is an annual event held each year in the little mountain town of Ouray, Colorado, located just 35 miles from Montrose, Colorado.
+The Ouray Ice Festival is an annual event held each year in the little mountain town of Ouray, Colorado, located in western Colorado in the San Juan Mountains.
 Although I usually specialize in adventure weddings & elopements, I also love to occasionally photograph adventure sports.
 Sports like climbing, surfing, snowboarding, cross country skiing, & more.
 The Ouray Ice Festival runs for 3 days & 4 nights.
 During this time, people flock to climb this beautiful gorge in the San Juan Mountains of western Colorado.
 However, the Ouray Ice Park is open from December through March, & is available to ice climbers to use for free.

 The Uncompahgre Gorge is supplied with water which then freezes along the walls of the canyon to create an amazing & beautiful covering of ice throughout the canyon.
 If you stacked the walls of the canyon, the entire park has over 3 vertical miles worth of climbs!